Periwinkle Mud!First bluebells beginning to flower Blackthorn Twenty toads?High water level Turning around to show from where we’ve come Cowslip

 Parsley seeds are growing well on my sunny windowsil

-BUYING A variety of seeds, plant labels, thr May issue of Gardeners World magazine mainly for the 2-for-1 Garden Card, a sprouter (actually this was with the last of a birthday garden voucher), pots, bottle top waterers, propagators, compost, top soil, plug plants … it’s that time of year again
+BUYING A variety of seeds, plant labels, the May issue of Gardeners World magazine mainly for the 2-for-1 Garden Card, a sprouter (actually this was with the last of a birthday garden voucher), pots, bottle top waterers, propagators, compost, top soil, plug plants … it’s that time of year again

 The Cotswold Sculpture Park has reopened, hurrah!
 GW mag 2-for-1 card still accepted.
+‘Despair’, the detail on this is incredible

-Mung beans in a soup mug covered with muslin, after 8 hours soaking.
+Look at the roots on these microgreens!
+Grown in a hydroponic sprouter, they have replicated the pattern on the base of the section in which they sat Mung beans in a soup mug covered with muslin, after 8 hours soaking.
 I think we’ll eat them before the roots grow so long this time.
 When they looked like tiny tadpoles they were at their crunchiest and sweetest, that might be the time to add a few to salads

 APPRECIATING Salads for lunch again with home sprouted beansprouts!
 Delicious with this dressing and toasted pumpkin seeds